 Some months ago I wrote an article about the historical performance of so-called “sin stocks”.
 Tobacco companies have performed the best in the US, and alcohol stocks in the UK.
 In this article, I briefly argue for the reasons why and why they most likely continue to outperform.

-Tobacco stocks outperform because they have high margins, regulation creates a big moat and make it hard to compete, it’s impossible to create new brands, the price is inelastic, and they “always” trade at a discount to the market.
+Tobacco stocks outperform the market because they have high margins, regulation creates a big moat and makes it hard to compete, it’s impossible to create new brands, the price is inelastic, and they “always” trade at a discount to the market.

 High margins and cashflows:

 Margins are very high.
 For example, 27% of the revenue ends up as free cashflow for Philip Morris and CAPEX is a tiny 3% of the revenue.
 Little working capital is required and more can be handed back to shareholders in the form of dividends or buybacks.

 Tobacco is among the most regulated industries on this planet.
 Everything is regulated in detail: how to package, where to display tobacco in the stores (some countries don’t allow to display it all), it’s illegal to advertise in most countries, etc. The regulations are almost endless.